sunpy/sunpy/docs/guide/data_types/timeseries.rst

-Similar to the TimeSeries, the metadata has some properties for convenient access to the global metadata details, including `~sunpy.timeseries.metadata.TimeSeriesMetaData.columns` as a list of strings, `~sunpy.timeseries.metadata.TimeSeriesMetaData.index` values and `~sunpy.timeseries.metadata.TimeSeriesMetaData.time_range` of the data.
+Similar to the TimeSeries, the metadata has some properties for convenient access to the global metadata details, including `~sunpy.timeseries.metadata.TimeSeriesMetaData.colnames` as a list of strings, `~sunpy.timeseries.metadata.TimeSeriesMetaData.index` values and `~sunpy.timeseries.metadata.TimeSeriesMetaData.time_range` of the data.
-Beyond this, there are properties to get lists of details for all the entries in the `~sunpy.timeseries.metadata.TimeSeriesMetaData` object, including `~sunpy.timeseries.metadata.TimeSeriesMetaData.timeranges`, `~sunpy.timeseries.metadata.TimeSeriesMetaData.columns` (as a list of string column names) and `~sunpy.timeseries.metadata.TimeSeriesMetaData.metas`.
+Beyond this, there are properties to get lists of details for all the entries in the `~sunpy.timeseries.metadata.TimeSeriesMetaData` object, including `~sunpy.timeseries.metadata.TimeSeriesMetaData.timeranges`, `~sunpy.timeseries.metadata.TimeSeriesMetaData.colnames` (as a list of string column names) and `~sunpy.timeseries.metadata.TimeSeriesMetaData.metas`.
 Similar to TimeSeries objects you can `~sunpy.timeseries.metadata.TimeSeriesMetaData.truncate` and `~sunpy.timeseries.metadata.TimeSeriesMetaData.concatenate` `~sunpy.timeseries.metadata.TimeSeriesMetaData`